Skip to content

 Timeline

-B2G Mandatory
+B2G E-Invoicing Mandatory

 B2G e-invoicing is mandatory for all companies sending invoices to public administrations.

-B2B Mandatory for Mid & Large Businesses
+B2B Mandate for Medium & Large companies

 All businesses with mid or large suppliers must consequently also be able to receive e-invoices.